 NEW ASCOT SPEEDWAY

-The first site we spotted was Soto Street Bridge.
-It was constructed in 1936 for the Pasadena Short Line of the Pasadena Railway.
+The Soto Street Mission Viaduct was constructed in 1936 for the Pasadena Short Line of the Pasadena Railway.
 In the 1960s, the tracks were removed and the Huntington Drive was redesigned for cars.

 The most famous car associated with the bridge is a 1958 Plymouth Fury named Christine, which in the 1983 John Carpenter film of that name, saw the car hanging out under the bridge before killing Moochie by crushing him against a loading dock.